Beyond the Lascar Group: Introduction

 The second formulation is \thmref{ag2mt}.
 The model-theoretic avatar of an approximate subgroup in the {laminar} case is an $\bigwedge$-definable group `of bounded index.'
-Here we show that in general, an approximate subgroup is associated with an $\bigwedge$-definable set, obtained as the `approximate kernel' of finitely many quasimorphisms on an $\bigwedge$-definable group of bounded index, i.e. the pullback of a bounded set of $\Rr^n$.
+Here we show that in general, an approximate subgroup is associated with an $\bigwedge$-definable set, obtained as the `approximate kernel' of finitely many (homogeneous) quasimorphisms on an $\bigwedge$-definable group $\G$ of bounded index, i.e. the pullback of a compact neighborhood of the error set in $\Rr^n$.
 This connects again, not in quite the same way, to bounded cohomology.

 For instance, since groups of bounded exponent admit neither dense homomorphisms into connected Lie groups nor unbounded quasimorphism, any approximate subgroup of a bounded exponent group is commensurable to an actual subgroup; the conclusion is the same as in \cite{nqf}, where this was used as an illustration of the theory, but the hypothesis includes no amenability assumption.

-The same theorem shows that the bumpiness alluded to above is felt only at the scale of the error set; further down, continuity can be regained.
+The $\bigwedge$-definable group $\G$ is the kernel of a continuous homorphism into a locally compact group with respect to the logic topology; the quasimorphism $\G \to \Rr^n$ is also continuous; so that the bumpiness alluded to above is felt only at the scale of the error set.